-The Health and Wellbeing Board is a group of people from different organisations in York who meet in public around 6 times every year.
+The Health and Wellbeing Board is a group of people from different organisations in York who meet in public around six times per year.
 They work together to make improvements to the health and wellbeing of York residents.

 The Health and Wellbeing Board:

 - understands the health and wellbeing needs of residents in York by producing a Joint Strategic Needs Assessment (JSNA) (or read the 'easy read' JSNA)